Ayms/node-Tor/README.md

 There are numerous possibilities of uses for node-Tor

-**The most challenging goals are now to put the OP and the OR inside the browsers.**
+**The most challenging goals are to put the OP and the OR inside the browsers.**

 **This is done, see the 3 phases of [Peersm project](http://www.peersm.com) to achieve this.**